rxseven/docker-playground/README.md

 └── docker-compose.yml
 ```

-**4.** Add a custom domain name to the local [Hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) on your local machine to point the domain name to the IP address of the environment you want to run, which is the `localhost`:
+**4.** Add a custom domain name to the local [Hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) on your local machine to point the domain name to the IP address of the environment you want to run, which is the [localhost](https://en.wikipedia.org/wiki/Localhost):

 ```sh
 sudo nano /etc/hosts